 Growth in freight volumes is a major contributor to congestion in urban areas and on intercity routes.
 Long-distance freight movements are often a significant contributor to local congestion, and local congestion typically impedes freight to the detriment of local and distant economic activity.
+Unfortunately, Missouri's long-term transportation funding is insufficient to address congestion factors.

-On average, shipments by truck can expect a delay of 13.3 minutes per trip on I-70, 29.2 minutes on I-44, 12.7 minutes on I-55 and 8.6 minutes on I-35.
+On average, those shipping by truck can expect a delay of 13.3 minutes per trip on I-70, 29.2 minutes on I-44, 12.7 minutes on I-55 and 8.6 minutes on I-35.
 The annual cost of delay for the trucking industry on I-70 is \$45.7 million, \$58.1 million on I-44, \$16.9 million on I-55 and \$12.3 million on I-35.

-2013 data contains only July through December.
+\2013 data contains only July through December.